glennhenry/cs-notes/docs/machine-learning/01-linear-regression/linear-regression.md

 ![Example of the simpler data](./regression-simple-example.png)
 Source : https://youtu.be/Rt6beTKDtqY?si=heJuep-IpaK_V6ki&t=108

 The approach of fitting the best line is to try to draw a line with particular slope and calculate the error to see how it performs.
-We keep trying this for a several times, the result can be graphed where the x-axis is the particular slope of the line and the y-axis is the error.
+We keep trying this for a several times, the result can be visualized where the x-axis is the particular slope of the line and the y-axis is the error.
 If we see the graph, the smallest possible error we can get is by drawing a line with a slope of 1.68.

 ![Slope calculation](./slope-calculation.png)
 Source : https://youtu.be/Rt6beTKDtqY?si=9_O7XygkvOvZRjiq&t=202

 This approach sounds good, but how do we know what slope to try next?
+Also, in real case, we can't visualize it as we need to try a bunch of times to be able to draw a perfect graph like above.
+This makes us not sure if increasing or decreasing slope will decrease the error or not.

 The point of this is to find the corresponding x value for the minimum y value.
 Mathematically speaking, we are trying to find the minima of a function.
 The concept of minima is often used in optimization problems, where the goal is to find the input value(s) that minimize a given function.
 The commonly used technique to minimize the error in linear regression and other machine learning technique is the **Gradient Descent** algorithm.